zepedaj/soleil/docs/source/content/intro.rst

    usage: solex [-h] [--modules [MODULES [MODULES ...]]] [--print {final,resolved,tree,tree-no-modifs}]
                 conf [conf ...]
    <BLANKLINE>
-   Executes a configuration file, or optionally prints its contents at various points of the parsing process.
-If a `.solex` file is found next to the specified configuration file, it is intereted as a YAML file and any extra modules in root-level list `modules` are appended to the contenst of the CLI-specified modules to load.
+   Executes a configuration file and/or, optionally, prints its contents at various points of the parsing process.
+If a `.solex` file is found next to the specified configuration file, it is intepreted as a YAML file and any extra modules in root-level list `modules` are appended to the contents of the CLI-specified modules to load.
    <BLANKLINE>
    positional arguments: